-BIA Bay Area respectfully submits these comments on the MTC staff proposal to recommend to CARB an increase in the Bay Area's the long-term SB 375 per capita GHG target to 18% conditioned on several significant state policy changes.
+BIA Bay Area respectfully submits these comments on the proposal to recommend to CARB an increase in the Bay Area's the long-term SB 375 per capita GHG target to 18% conditioned on several significant state policy changes.

-We think the staff recommendation has considerable merit.
-While BIA continues to adhere to the view expressed in our March 9, 2017 letter that the region has to date not demonstrated that more ambitious targets are achievable "on the ground" (as opposed to in computer model exercises), we agree with the proposed approach of seeking more aggressive GHG targets only if the state enacts fundamental policy changes that are necessary to enable them to be achieved.
+BIA thinks the proposal has considerable merit.
+While BIA continues to adhere to the view expressed in prior letters and testimony on this topic that the region has not yet demonstrated that more ambitious targets are achievable "on the ground" (as opposed to in computer model exercises), we agree with the proposed approach of seeking more aggressive GHG targets only upon condition that the state enacts fundamental policy changes that are necessary to enable them to be achieved.
 It is important and appropriate for the MPOs collectively to send a clear message to CARB and other state agencies (including the Legislature) that they cannot simply look to the regions to magically make up for any GHG reduction shortfalls that may result after accounting for their own policies and programs.

 Relatedly, BIA also strongly concurs with the clear recognition in the staff report that our region has exhausted the GHG reductions that can be feasibly wrung out of the land use "sector."
 Both existing Plan Bay Area, and the final preferred scenario set to be adopted as part of the Plan Bay Area 2040 update, assume/project development types, locations, and densities that are far more aggressive than the region has shown willing or able to achieve.
-As the staff report aptly puts it:
+As the staff report for the April 14 Planning Committee meeting aptly put it: